Search This Blog

 Lightroom Mobile from Adobe

-I mentioned in my previous post that the Adobe Lightroom mobile app allows you to take photos in RAW format, however, unless you have an Adobe subscription, you can't actually edit the RAW files from the mobile app; all you can do is organize and share them in their "raw" unedited state.
+I mentioned in my previous post that the Adobe Lightroom mobile app allows you to take photos in RAW format.
+However, at the time of writing, unless you had an Adobe subscription you couldn't actually edit the RAW files from the mobile app — all you could do was organize and share them in their "raw" unedited state.

-A monthly $9.99 subscription to Adobe's Creative Cloud like I have brings you the following advantages:
+A monthly $9.99 subscription to Adobe's Creative Cloud (the price at the time of this post) brought the following advantages:

-- Desktop versions of Adobe Photoshop and Lightroom.
-Automatic updating ensures what you are using is always at the highest release of each application.
+• Desktop versions of Adobe Photoshop and Lightroom, with automatic updating to the highest release of each application.

 There are many ways of applying photo editing tools such as filters, brightness, vignettes, and crop, but you can decide which challenge is best.
 In my opinion the one you've been talking is great too.